darasus/ai-blog/content/what-are-the-drawbacks-of-mediation.md

   party will be satisfied with the outcome of mediation.
 Going to court always has its drawbacks, but it is important to understand that mediation is important over court.
+intro: >-
+  Mediation is a great option for resolving disputes and reducing the stress of a legal conflict.
+It’t also less expensive than going to court and doesn’t give your opponent any negative information that could be used against you in the future.
+The only potential drawback to mediation is that it requires both parties to agree on an outcome they are happy with.
+If one party feels like they have no other options, they may not be willing to mediate.
+  However, this should not stop you from exploring this option further.

+  Mediation has many benefits over other methods of dispute resolution, such as negotiation and arbitration.
+However, every type of settlement has its drawbacks.
+Read on to learn more about the pros and cons of mediation as a dispute resolution technique:
 ---

 ## Mediation takes time to complete.